schramm-famm/docs/proposal.md

 Once code for a feature or bug fix is written by one team member (or two in the case of pair programming), it will need to go through code review by at least one other team member.
-Testing will be an important step for validating new changes to any code base we have.
+Testing will also be an important step for validating new changes to any code base we have.
 Continuous Integration/Continuous Deployment (CI/CD) pipelines will help in automating this process.
-Before any pull request can get merged to our master branch in Git, a pipeline must be run that will run a suite of tests to validate that there are no breaking changes.
+Before any pull request can get merged to our master branch in Git, it must be approved by at least one reviewer and a pipeline must be run that will run a suite of tests to validate that there are no breaking changes.

 Since we are developing a complex software system, we will need to research technologies for each component of the system.
 We need a scalable platform to run the server-side code, so cloud vendors